I Know How He Feels

-"I Know How He Feels" is a song written by Rick Bowles and Will Robinson, and recorded by American country music artist Reba McEntire.
+"I Know How He Feels" is a song written by Rick Bowles and Will Robinson and recorded by American country music artist Reba McEntire.
 It was released in August 1988 as the second single from the album Reba.
 The song was McEntire's eleventh number one country hit.
-The single went to number one for one week and spent a total of fourteen weeks on the country chart.
+The single went to number-one for one week and spent fourteen weeks on the country chart.